alchemyplatform/aa-sdk/site/using-smart-accounts/enhanced-apis/token.md

 Alchemy provides several [Enhanced APIs](https://www.alchemy.com/enhanced-apis/?a=ak-docs), which are especially useful for querying information about the smart accounts you create using Account Kit, such as the account's ERC-20 Token balances using the [Token API](https://www.alchemy.com/token-api/?a=ak-docs).

-For the purposes of our example, we'll use the Token API to query our smart account's data by extending the Alchemy Smart Account Client [with Enhanced APIs](/packages/aa-alchemy/smart-account-client/actions/alchemyEnhancedApiActions.md).
+For the purposes of our example, we will use the Token API to query our smart account's data by extending the Alchemy Smart Account Client [with Enhanced APIs](/packages/aa-alchemy/smart-account-client/actions/alchemyEnhancedApiActions.md).

 ## 1. Install the [`alchemy-sdk`](https://github.com/alchemyplatform/alchemy-sdk-js)